 - 1. Open the top of each crate and determine the side where the casters are connected to the bottom of the woofer module. - 2.
-Remove the packing material from between the casters and set the crate up so that the casters on the woofer are toward the floor.

-- 3. While one person holds the crate, the other person should roll the woofer enclosure out of the crate.
+Remove the packing material from between the casters and set the crate up so that the casters on the woofer are toward the floor. - 3.
+While one person holds the crate, the other person should roll the woofer enclosure out of the crate.
 Be very careful not to scratch the module during this process. - 4.
-Finally, move the woofer cabinets over to the "zone of neutrality" as determined by the Wilson Audio setup procedure.
-If you have not yet performed this room analysis, please refer to Section 1.0 of this manual.
-Reminder: Place the odd serial numbered woofer on the LEFT and the even numbered module on the RIGHT. - 5.
-Remove the empty woofer crates from the room.
+Finally, move the woofer cabinets over to the "Zone of Neutrality" as determined by the Wilson Audio Setup Procedure.
+If you have not yet performed this room analysis, please refer to Section 2.1 of this manual.
+Reminder:

+Place the odd serial numbered woofer on the LEFT and the even numbered woofer on the RIGHT.

+5. Remove the empty woofer crates from the room.